Cuisine ouverte sur salon avec tapis de cuisine, coin repas et matières coordonnées

 1. The direct answer: connecting zones without blurring them

-2. Using the floor to structure without partitioning
+2. Using flooring to structure without partitioning

 3. The dining area as a natural transition